-Here South African retail store V&A Waterfront are doing exactly that.
+Here South African retail store V&A Waterfront is doing exactly that.
 They are linking through to a survey about their shop.

 This means that they are only going to get high-quality leads from people who are actively interested in their Cape Town store.

 Here’s some tips for getting the most out of your survey.

 Start by asking if the lead needs the value your product delivers.